 - Must pay to import portfolios: It costs $19 per month for a “basic” subscription to the tool.
 This includes importing and saving portfolios and exports to CSV or Excel files.
 Investors who own lots of individual stocks will probably need to upgrade to this option.

 - Expansive set of tools can be overwhelming: With great power comes great responsibility.
 In spite of the educational materials on the site, Portfolio Visualizer can be overwhelming especially for people just getting started.
-I recommend familiarizing yourself with basic investing concepts using Personal Capital or Morningstar Portfolio Manager before digging into this advanced tool.
+I recommend familiarizing yourself with basic investing concepts using Empower or Morningstar Portfolio Manager before digging into this advanced tool.

 Best For Mutual Fund And ETF Investors: Morningstar Portfolio Manager